mohamed-ahmad2/Rujta/docs/getting_started.md

 - **API Testing**: Use Postman or Apidog to test and explore the backend endpoints.
 - **Version Control**: Git is recommended for managing code changes and collaboration.
-- **Security**: Always use HTTPS in development and ensure sensitive data (e.g., connection strings) is stored securely.
+- **Security**: Always use HTTPS in development and ensure sensitive data (e.g., connection strings and JWT passwords) is stored securely.
 - **Troubleshooting**: Check console logs for errors.
 Common issues include mismatched connection strings or missing dependencies.

 By following this guide, you will have a fully operational local instance of **Rujta** ready for development, debugging, and testing.
 For advanced topics, refer to additional documentation in the `docs/` folder.
 If you encounter issues, consult the project repository or community forums.